Technigo/project-business-site/README.md

 # Business Site

-The project was to design a business site with hero image, accordion and a form.
+The project was to design a business site.

 ## The problem